elotroalex/chiens/_texts/translation.md

 - ... all the violence of the dead world
 - beaten with the rod, exposed to the beasts
-- dragged in a straightjacket, rope to the neck
+- dragged in a straight jacket, rope to the neck
 - sprinkled with oil
 - and I waited in San Benito for the auto-da-fé
 - and I drank urine, trampled, betrayed, sold